m91michel/mathias-rocks-v1/content/blog/2022-11-04-project-alexander-wunsch.md

 tags: [personal, "4 Projects in 4 Months"]
 ---

 I completed the second month of my [4 projects in 4 months](/blog/2022-08-10-4-projects-in-4-months/).
-Here's what I accomplished and what I learned.
+Here's what I have accomplished and what I have learned.

 ## Main goal
 The primary objective of this project was to create a new design for the website of Alexander-Wunsch.de.
-Our first version was built using WordPress and Elementor, which had an outdated design.
-So the goal was to rebuild all pages using Divi Theme and create a more visually appealing design.
+Our first version was built with WordPress and Elementor, which had an outdated design.
+Therefore, the goal was to rebuild all pages using Divi Theme and create a more visually appealing design.
 The second goal was to think about marketing strategies, especially SEO opportunities.
-We wanted to find a tool for SEO research, analyze competitors, and check if there are opportunities to get organic traffic.
+We wanted to find a tool for SEO research, analyze competitors, and check if there are opportunities to generate organic traffic.

 ## Achievements
 ![alexander-wunsch.de new website](./assets/2022-10-30/alexander-wunsch-homepage.png)